QED-92/cyber-security/modules/nmap/nmap.md

 # Network Enumeration with Nmap

-These notes summarize core techniques for network discovery and enumeration using Nmap.
+This document summarizes core techniques for network discovery and enumeration using **Nmap**.
 This is by no means an exhaustive guide.

 ---